 Hybrid Program for Adult Learners

 The FNP program is a hybrid program.
-The most challenging courses, the 3Ps (Advanced Pharmacology, Advanced Pathophysiology, and Advanced Physical Assessment) are taught face-to-face, while the rest of the classes are online.
+Advanced Pharmacology, Advanced Pathophysiology, and Advanced Physical Assessment are taught face-to-face.
+The rest of the classes are primarily taught online, with some face-to-face sessions.
 Face-to-face classes are always on Wednesdays to facilitate planning work schedules.

 Program Length and Plans of Study